kjdemers/kjdemers/README.md

 📚 B.S. in Nursing @ Miami University, Oxford.

-⚕️ Currently, I come from a clinical background and am pursuing the intersectionality of coding and healthcare technology.
+⚕️ Currently, I come from a clinical background and am interested in the intersectionality of coding and healthcare technology.

 ### ⚙️ Projects: